The majority of side effects of dietary supplements are benign.

-Therefore, the crux of research data suggests (for more in-depth information about this review Facts About Dietary Supplements: Supplement-Drug Interactions) it would be very prudent to take certain nutritional supplements while taking pharmaceutical medications or OTC drugs.
+Therefore, the crux of research data suggests (for more in-depth information about drug-induced nutrient depletion review Facts About Dietary Supplements: Supplement-Drug Interactions) it would be very prudent to take certain nutritional supplements while taking pharmaceutical medications or OTC drugs.
 Specifically, those types of supplements that provide essential innate nutrients, such as vitamins, minerals, and amino acids.

 This minimizes or prevents drug-inflicted side effects and other health issues while at the same time assists in regaining your health.
 This plan of action is particularly pressing when your medical situation demands hospitalization.

 But... don't be surprised if your doctor doesn't agree to this.